 For plant events, inspectors must perform sufficient inspection to develop an independent assessment of plant conditions, which will be used in making decisions on the U.S. Nuclear Regulatory Commission’s (NRC’s) responses to an event.
 Activities that form the basis for this assessment may include independent measurements, verifying the accuracy of information, control board walkdowns (to observe annunciators, process parameters, switch positions, and other instrumentation), or assessment of licensed operator performance during ongoing activities.

 The NRC’s goal is to monitor and assess with as little impact on the licensee as possible and to ensure NRC evaluations are timely and accurate.
-During plant events, timely and independent inspector assessments are crucial; however, the degree of interaction with operators may be limited ongoing control room activities.
+During plant events, timely and independent inspector assessments are crucial; however, the degree of interaction with operators may be limited considering ongoing control room activities.
 The inspector must use judgment in establishing a balance between obtaining necessary information and not being intrusive in licensee response activities.
 The appropriate balance involves numerous variables, including safety significance of the event, complexity of the event, time constraints, and available staff.

 The following guidance is provided to establish consistency for inspector conduct in the control room.
 When the NRC activates its emergency response plan, inspectors should follow the guidance in the applicable emergency response procedure.
 This guidance is intended for use in situations where the NRC has not activated its emergency response plan, but an abnormal event has happened at the plant.
 Inspectors should note that some of the guidance, such as inspector location in the control room and not interrupting operators, applies to all emergency situations.
 While this guidance deals mainly with event responses, specific attributes are applicable to inspector interaction with operators during normal conditions both inside and outside the control room.

-During the initial response to events, the assigned senior resident inspector (SRI) or the inspector acting in this capacity all other NRC inspectors.
+During the initial response to events, the assigned senior resident inspector (SRI) or the inspector acting in this capacity oversees all other NRC inspectors.
 These inspectors will take their direction from the SRI.

 The number of inspectors in the control room at any given time should be the minimum number needed to accomplish the agency’s work.
 Typically, only one inspector should be in the control room during an event, unless special circumstances warrant additional inspectors.
-If several inspectors or other NRC personnel are in the control room during an event, the SRI or resident inspector will them and will determine and communicate to the other inspectors and personnel what, if any, assistance is needed.
+If several inspectors or other NRC personnel are in the control room during an event, the SRI or resident inspector will oversee them and will determine and communicate to the other inspectors and personnel what, if any, assistance is needed.

 Inspectors will adhere to the licensee’s established administrative policies on entry into the restricted or “at the controls” area of the control room.
 For example, the inspector may need to ask the control room senior reactor operator or reactor operator for permission to enter the restricted area.
 Under no circumstances should the inspector demand entry into the restricted area.
 If entry is denied and access is deemed necessary by the inspector, the inspector should escalate the request to the licensee’s management and inform NRC management.
 For general access to the control room, the licensee’s policy should recognize that inspector access will be unannounced.
 Inspectors who do not routinely enter the control room should identity themselves to the operators when they enter the control room.